Battle of Orbiel River: Battle

 Hisham dispatched his prince, Abdul Malik, with a large Umayyad army to devastate Gaul.
 The Umayyads reached the walls of Narbonne, where they burned the suburbs, captured many people, and gained rich loot.
 After that, they headed towards Carcassonne.
 Learning this, Duke William marched with his Frankish and Aquitaine armies to meet the Umayyads.
-Both sides met at the Orbieu River.
+Both sides met at the Orbiel River.
 The battle went badly for the Christians and many of them were killed; however, Duke William fought bravely but he could not defeat them as many of the nobles had retreated and left him alone.
 William was forced to retreat in the end.
 The victorious Muslims, however, did not continue their march.
 Satisfied with the loot they captured, they returned to Spain.
 The battle happened either on March 28 or in the summer.

 Aftermath

 The Arabs had captured great wealth and slaves.
 It is said they got 45,000 pounds of gold, which was used to build the Cordoban mosque.
 Charlamagne was deeply affected by this defeat; however, he did not organize a military expedition to punish Hisham as he was busy fighting the Saxons.
 A series of military campaigns from 798 to 803 established the Spanish March which was a barrier preventing Umayyad incursions.